silent-mobius/Python_Book/98_exercises/03_variables/README.md

 - Open your text editor:
   - Create a Python program/script and name it as exercise number (Ex9.py)
   - write a script that has your name  saved under a variable and prints ascii values of your name <!--https://www.w3resource.com/python-exercises/python-basic-exercise-86.php -->

+### Ex10

+- Open your text editor:
+  - Create a Python program/script and name it as exercise number (Ex10.py)
+  - create variable that holds your name and last name.
+    - use `format()` function to __insert it__ into string that starts with 'Hello'
+    - print the string to standard output.

+### Ex11

+- Open your text editor:
+  - Create a Python program/script and name it as exercise number (Ex11.py)
+  - create a string variable that holds your details: name, last name, id, address
+    - use `split()` function to __convert it__ into list
+    - print the converted variable to standard output.

+### Ex12

+- Open your text editor:
+  - Create a Python program/script and name it as exercise number (Ex12.py)
+  - create a three variables that hold your details: name, last name, id.
+  - join those variables into one variable with `join()` function.
+  - print joined variable to screen.